Antique Maps of America From The Golden Age of Dutch Cartography

 This map illustrates excellent detail throughout, including a classical rendition of the West Coast of America (which did not follow the California as an Island myth) and dozens of place names along the East Coast.
 Nine decorative views of important American Cities and Harbors across the top and 10 fine miniatures of Native Americans of various regions along the side panels.
 The map is also embellished with eight sailing ships, four sea monsters and vignettes in the interior of the continent showing Indian life.
 Goss states "this magnificent map sums up the general European view of the western hemisphere in the early seventeenth century…"

-The present map is State 3, the earliest of the obtainable states.
+The present map is State 5.
 Burden identifies 5 states of the map as follows:

 - State 1: No Le Maire Strait.
 Auct: Guiiljel: Janssonio in cartouche.
 (1617)